QUESTIONS? FROM UK CALL: 0330 088 5894 | FROM NON-UK CALL: +44 330 088 5894

 Wahiba Sands

-No trip to Oman is complete without experiencing the vast deserts that make up much of the country’s interior.
-The Wahiba Sands, also known as the Sharqiya Sands, is a stunning desert region characterized by rolling sand dunes that can reach heights of up to 100 meters.
-The changing colours of the dunes at sunrise and sunset are a photographer’s dream.
+No trip to Oman is complete without a desert experience.
+The Wahiba Sands (also called Sharqiya Sands) feature rolling dunes up to 100 meters high.
+The colours at sunrise and sunset are a photographer’s dream.

 Wadi Bani Khalid

-Wadis, or river valleys, are a common feature in Oman’s landscape, and Wadi Bani Khalid is one of the most beautiful.
-Located in the Sharqiya region, this wadi is known for its clear, turquoise pools and lush greenery, making it a popular spot for swimming and picnicking.
-The area is easily accessible by car, and there are shaded areas where you can relax and enjoy the scenery.
+Wadis (river valleys) are a signature of Oman’s landscape, and Wadi Bani Khalid is one of the most beautiful.
+Located in the Sharqiya region, it’s known for turquoise pools and lush greenery, perfect for swimming and picnicking.
+Adventurous travellers can hike to hidden caves and secluded pools for a more off-the-beaten-path experience.

 Salalah